olichose123/olib/README.md

 Alternatively, you can pass an existing object to the environment, and call its functions from the script, as is what is happening with the logger in the example above.

-**Why not simply use hscript systems?:** I wanted something I could iterate on, so that's why it looks like a simple wrapper around hscript.
+**Why not simply use hscript systems?:** I wanted something I could iterate on.
+One feature I want is to easily create multiple environments for mods.
+So that's why it looks like a simple wrapper around hscript.